CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an extremely weak description that provides essentially no useful information beyond the skill's name and invocation command.
-It fails on every dimension: no concrete actions, no trigger terms, no 'what' or 'when' guidance, and no distinguishing characteristics.
-Claude would have no basis for selecting this skill in response to any user request.
+This is an extremely weak description that provides essentially no useful information beyond an invocation command.
+It fails on every dimension: it describes no capabilities, includes no natural trigger terms, answers neither 'what' nor 'when', and provides no basis for distinguishing it from other skills.

 Suggestions